 It's the beginning on a new year, which means there's loads of upcoming releases to get excited about in 2017.
 Here's what we know so far...

 The start of 2017 has been all about Ed Sheeran.
 Bang on New Year's Day, he confirmed he was releasing new music that week and put out two tracks, Shape Of You and Castle On The Hill.
+They went straight in at Numbers 1 and 2 on the Official Singles Chart.
 He's since confirmed the title as '÷' (Divide) and posted the 12-song tracklisting (four extra songs will appear on the deluxe edition).
 The album will be released on March 3.

 It sounds like After the Afterparty is just the tip of the iceberg with Charli XCX's forthcoming third set.
 "It’s going to be the most pop thing, and the most electronic thing I’ve done," said Charli in a recent interview.
 Known collaborators include PC-music star SOPHIE and legendary pop producers Stargate.
-The album is slated for a May release.
+The album is slated for a September release, which could be explained by the fact she's been writing with other musicians for their material, such as Blondie!

-London Grammar kicked off 2017 in style by breaking their long, long (long) silence by a releasing a brand new track, the stunning Rooting For You.
+London Grammar kicked off 2017 in style by breaking their long, long (long) silence by a releasing a brand new track, the stunning Rooting For You, while Big Picture followed shortly after.
 Their 2013 debut If You Wait peaked at Number 2 on the Official Albums Chart and was a mainstay in the Top 100, logging 106 weeks to date.
 Expect the follow-up to arrive in the first half of 2017.

 Lorde getting a birthday smooth from Taylor Swift (Lorde/Facebook)